Do you know how to choose an Accountant?

 5 – Does your accountant work the way that suits you best?

 This is really about flexibility – a good accountant will always provide services on your terms, not theirs.
 Is yours willing to visit your premises, or send someone round to collect your paperwork?
 Do they offer you cloud accounting software and, if so, how often do they monitor your accounts to spot potential savings or new tax strategies.
-Do they offer a Professional Fee Protection scheme to cover their costs if HMRC investigate your accounts – and are they willing to drop everything and get to work when the taxman does come knocking?
+Do they offer a Tax Investigation Service to cover their costs if HMRC investigate your accounts – and are they willing to drop everything and get to work when the taxman does come knocking?

 Also, what support do you get on an ongoing basis?
 Do they leave you alone for months on end, or will they call regularly to make sure they’re fully up to speed with your business?
 It’s remarkable how few accountants will do the latter, and it can make all the difference to the quality of service you receive.